spiritphyz/React-Photo-Gallery/README.md

 ### Polished UI and UX Design
 ![giant-gallery-auto-scrollbars](https://cloud.githubusercontent.com/assets/7908723/25415142/b05a4490-29ea-11e7-8012-ce7cf40cfa57.gif)

 Scroll bars will appear for long descriptions and disappear for short ones.
-The prev/next buttons have small "hover" animations, and the main poster images fade into view upon first load.
-(To replicate this initial behavior, visit the site again in a private browser window.)
+The main poster images slide and fade into view depending on the direction of movement, and the text descriptions also have a small fade-in.
+The prev/next buttons have subtle "hover" animations.

 ### Smart Stateless Functional Components
 ![giant-gallery-next-button-becomes-disabled](https://cloud.githubusercontent.com/assets/7908723/25415169/da4cc98a-29ea-11e7-87f4-4281d23f5e2f.gif)